gbbns/gatsby.gbbns.co/src/writing/australia.md

 tags: ['travel', 'bucket-list', 'australia', 'personal']
 published: true
 title: 'Australia: My adventure down under'
-date: 2019-03-31T08:11:35+01:00
+date: 2019-10-14T08:11:35+01:00
 description: 'Wanted Down Under'
 type: 'article'
 author: 'Chris Gibbons'
 path: '/writing/australia-my-adventure-down-under'
 ---

-It's been 6 months since I had my first taste of Australia.
-6 long months.
+~~It's been 6 months since I had my first taste of Australia.
+6 long months.~~

+It's been a year since I had my first taste of Australia, 1 year, 12 long long months.

-A lot has happened since then, but I can't stop thinking about those two weeks.
+A lot has happened since then, but I can't stop thinking about those two weeks, I literally have a thought about it _every single day_.

 It was everything I had hoped it would be, and more.

 ## They say to never meet your heroes